LS102-summer2023/project-prachetasyeri/writing/outline.md

 * What is the focus of your research project?

+Build, design and implement a prototype using computer vision and machine learning to help doctors understand patients emotions, and degree of pain to aid in diagnosis of diseases in a virtual consultation.

 * State at least one research question that your project will answer.

+Can facial expressions be analyzed to draw out emotions to aid in better diagnosis in virtual consultation sessions between medical caregivers and patients?

 * What are the steps you will need to take to complete this project?

 ---